The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs: Abstract

-We simulated the shape reconstruction error when different spatial resolutions were employed.
-To do so, we first interpolate the discrete curve points over the sensor's true shape, measured by the motion capture system, using a Spline with a resolution of \SI{0.1}{\mm} (this value was selected by trial and error).
-We then calculated the curvature and the torsion, the curve's deviation from the osculating plane, at the query points.
+We simulated the shape reconstruction error for different spatial resolutions.
+To do so, we first interpolate the discrete curve points over the sensor's true shape measured by the motion capture system, using a Spline with a resolution of \SI{0.1}{\mm} (this value was selected empirically).
+We then calculated the curvature and the torsion--the curve's deviation from the osculating plane--at the query points.
 Finally, we use the calculated curvatures and bending directions at the sensing planes to reconstruct the spatial curve and compare it with the true shape.
-For a \SI{25}{\cm} long sensor with \SI{50}{\mm} spatial resolution (five sensing planes), the median tip error of the reconstructed shapes, tested on $Test_1$ and $Test_2$ datasets, is $\sim$\,\SI{50}{\mm}, which is almost 16 times higher as compared to what the DL approach achieved (see Table~\ref{tab:shapeevaliation}).
-The median tip error of reconstructed shapes dropped to $\sim$\,\SI{10}{\mm} when the sensing planes are \SI{10}{\mm} apart.
-In order to get a median tip error of \SI{3}{\mm}, the spatial resolution of the sensor should also be in a similar range, which is technically not possible, as a minimum distance of $\sim$\,\SI{10}{\mm} is required in laser-inscribed FBG arrays~\cite{beisenova2019distributed}.
+For a \SI{25}{\cm} long sensor with \SI{50}{\mm} spatial resolution (five sensing planes), the median tip error of the reconstructed shapes, tested on $Test_1$ and $Test_2$ datasets, is $\sim$\,\SI{50}{\mm}, which is almost 16 times higher compared to what the DL approach achieved (see Table~\ref{tab:shapeevaluation}).
+In order to get a median tip error of \SI{3}{\mm}, the spatial resolution of the sensor should also be in a similar range, meaning that the MFD method would need around 84 sensing planes consisting of 252 eFBGs.

-However, in the DL method, the sensor's low spatial resolution is no longer the major limitation, as the model learned to also make use of other parts of the edge-FBG spectrum, including the side slopes of the Bragg resonances, for shape prediction.
-These sensitive side slopes provide the deep learning model with the missing information from the area without sensing planes, compensating for the sensor's low spatial resolution.